charliecalvert/CloudNotes/Assignments/React/JestCreateReactApp.md

 - [http://bit.ly/jest-cra](http://bit.ly/jest-cra)

+This document has some sections in it not found in deck, so view both documents.

+You need only follow the instructions found on the Deck from the first link above.
+You don't have to do the [ESLint](#eslint) and [ElfDebugEnzume.js](#elf-debug-enzyme) bits.
+Unless you want to.
+We will cover both of those subjects in class soon.</span></p>

 ## Install

 **create-react-app** is probably already on your system in **~/npm/bin**.
 That directory should be on your path in the default Pristine Lubuntu system.